PHIL 101B. Introduction to Philosophy. 1 Unit.

 PHIL 397.
 Internship in Philosophy.
 0.5 or 1 Units.

 Opportunities are offered for real world experience, including editorial experience with a philosophy journal and experience in the practical application of ethics in the workplace.
-The internship requires approximately 8 hours of work per week or roughly 140 hours per semester in the field and is supervised by a Philosophy faculty member.
+Full-unit internships require 140 hours for the semester; half-unit internships require 70 hours for the semester in the field and is supervised by a Philosophy faculty member.
 Students and the supervising faculty member are responsible for making the arrangements for this work-related experience.
 May be repeated for credit for up to 1 unit.
 Enrollment in an internship course requires students to attend an orientation prior to beginning work at their internship site.
 For more information regarding internship orientations, please contact Career & Professional Development at email@example.com or 386-822-7315.

 PHIL 399.
 Research in Philosophy.
 1 Unit.

 A writing intensive seminar designed to prepare students for the senior project.
 Prerequisite: Completion of at least two Philosophy courses.
 Writing enhanced course.
 Offered every spring semester; should be taken in the junior year.

 PHIL 400.
 Department Seminar.
 1 Unit.